-It’s great to start the conversation about mental health and we hope that these materials and ideas help you get people talking.
+It’s great to start the conversation about mental health.
+We hope that these materials and ideas help get people talking.

 Change Your Mind is focusing on changing how we all think and act about mental health.
 We're not able to provide individual or emergency support for people in crisis, but there are lots of people who can.
 They are listed here: